 Best day trips from Izamal

-While Izamal in itself is a great destination, it sits close to several other cool places in the Yucatan Peninsula.
-If you like to slow pace of Izamal, spending a few days here is a great idea, and you can even take day trips to some of the best places in Yucatan from here.
+While Izamal in itself is a great destination, it sits close to several other cool places in Yucatan.
+If you like to slow pace, spending a few days here is a great idea, and you can even take some day trips from here.

 The Yucatan capital is located about 70 kilometers east of Izamal.
-While some visitors take only a day to explore Merida, I recommend spending more time there simply because there’s so much to do there!
+While some visitors take only a day to explore Merida, you should spend more time there simply because there’s so much to do there!
 And if you need some suggestions for your itinerary, check out my guide to best things to do in Merida.